XWangLabTHU/cfDNApipe/README.md

           panel.border = element_rect(colour = "black", fill=NA, size=2))

 ```

-The result is like follow figure. cfDNApie estimated a higher liver-derived fractions in cfDNA from HCC patients with an average value of 15.2%, while those from healthy people with an average value of 7.6%.
-The liver-derived fractions in cfDNA between HCC patients and healthy people shows a sig-nificant statistical difference (Mann–Whitney U test, p-value =9.36×10–5), which is consistent with the [Sun, *et al.*](https://www.pnas.org/content/112/40/E5503).
+The result is like the following figure. cfDNApie estimated higher liver-derived fractions in cfDNA from HCC patients with an average value of 15.2%, while those from healthy people with an average value of 7.6%.
+The liver-derived fractions in cfDNA between HCC patients and healthy people show a significant statistical difference (Mann–Whitney U test, p-value =9.36×10–5), which is consistent with the [Sun, *et al.*](https://www.pnas.org/content/112/40/E5503).
 The results suggest that cfDNApipe has the potential to infer tissue-of-origin and detect changes of proportions from different tissues.

 <center>
     <img style="border-radius: 0.3125em;